-(In millions) 2023 2022

 VaR as of September 30, \$ 63 \$ 58

 Three months ended September 30,

+VaR as of March 31,

+Three months ended March 31,

+Average

+Average

-Average \$ 64 \$ 44
+Average Average \$ 64 \$ 44

-Maximum 75 69
+Maximum Maximum 75 69

-Minimum 45 26
+Minimum Minimum 45 26

 Nine months ended September 30,

 Average \$ 66 \$ 45

 Maximum 82 86

 Minimum 45 26

 The Company also uses VaR to estimate the potential loss of derivative financial instruments that are subject to mark-to-market accounting.
 These derivative instruments include transactions that were entered into for both asset management and trading purposes.
-The VaR for the derivative financial instruments calculated using the diversified VaR model for the entire term of these instruments entered into for both asset management and trading, was \$156 million, as of September 30, 2023, primarily driven by asset-backed and hedging transactions.
+The VaR for the derivative financial instruments calculated using the diversified VaR model for the entire term of these instruments entered into for both asset management and trading, was \$156 million \$216 million, as of September 30, 2023 March 31, 2024, primarily driven by asset-backed and hedging transactions.